formkiq/formkiq-client-sdk-python/docs/CaseManagementApi.md

 Get task in a case

-Returns a Task in Case; ONLY available with FormKiQ Enterprise
+Returns a Task in Case; available as an Add-On Module

 ### Example